visionsystemsgmbh/programming_examples/CAN/c/socketcan/README.md

 ### NetCAN Plus

 These devices work over TCP/IP and need a pseudo device that simulates a serial port i.e. `/dev/netcan0`.
-As super user you can create it as follows:
+As a superuser, you can create it as follows:

     socat pty,link=/dev/netcan0,raw tcp:192.168.254.254:2001 &